 I recently started reading RC Sproul’s momentous work, “The Holiness of God”.
-I’ve heard much about it in the past, but had a rousing recommendation from one of the brothers at my local church and since it was on my ‘to-read shelf’ it’t in the queue.
-I figured to keep it fresh and to retain some of his wondrous insights, I’d blog about it and answer his questions at the end of each chapter.
+I’ve heard much about it in the past, but had a rousing recommendation from one of the brothers at my local church and since it was on my ‘to-read shelf’ I put in the queue.
+I figured to keep it fresh and to retain some of his wondrous insights, I’d blog about it and answer the questions at the end of each chapter.

 Chapter one, The Holy Grail.

 A small preface… I’ve never read anything extensive from Dr. Sproul so I don’t know what to expect on the literary front.
 I’ve listened to many of his lectures on YouTube and also in our adult Sunday school class at church.
 So, I’m aware of his deep introspective look at the Scriptures and Theology in general.
 I have one small blemish (in my judgement) towards Dr. Sproul, he is in love with philosophy.
 I am rather turned off towards the subject, so it will be a daunting task to set that off to the side for this, a book on the topic of the utmost importance.

 The story he starts off with is mesmerizing.
 I read most of it while riding my bicycle on the bike trainer.
 It flowed effortlessly, as did the pedals while I was enthralled.
 I was reminded of some instances in my old life in Sonoma County, CA. When things were downhill, and know one knew.
 I’d retreat to a location for some alone time with God.
 It was a secluded spot where I really felt God was near, and no one else was around so I could pray audibly and for as long as was necessary.
 My views of feeling the presence of God has changed since then, but the emotive response Dr. Sproul gives in the opening of the book brought back memories of the last time I ventured out to do the same.